 - minimum allowable - 1225 kPa (12.492 kg/cm²).

-Difference in measured compression values across engine cylinders (for a good engine) should be no more than 196.1 kPa (1.99 kg/cm2).
+Difference in measured compression values by engine cylinders (for a serviceable engine) should not exceed 196.1 kPa (1.99 kg/cm²).

 - standard - 1720 kPa (17.539 kg/cm²);

-Difference in measured compression values across engine cylinders (for a good engine) should be no more than 196.1 kPa (1.99 kg/cm2).
+Difference in measured compression values by engine cylinders (for a serviceable engine) should not exceed 196.1 kPa (1.99 kg/cm²).

 - standard - 1430 kPa (14.581 kg/cm²);

-Difference in measured compression values across engine cylinders (for a good engine) should be no more than 196.1 kPa (1.99 kg/cm2).
+Difference in measured compression values by engine cylinders (for a serviceable engine) should not exceed 196.1 kPa (1.99 kg/cm²).

-If the compression in one or more cylinders is below the minimum allowable value, pour a small amount of engine oil into the cylinder through the spark plug hole and re-measure the compression in this cylinder.
+If the compression value in one or more cylinders is below the minimum permissible value, pour a small amount of engine oil into the cylinder through the spark plug hole and re-measure the compression in this cylinder.

-If, after the oil was poured into the cylinder, the compression did not change, then most likely there is a stuck valve or a loose fit in the seat, or a leak through the cylinder head gasket.
+If the compression value has not changed after oil has been poured into the cylinder, then most likely the valve is stuck or not seated tightly in the seat, or there is a leak through the cylinder head gasket.